by Eric McKenna

 You see the statement above?
-Someone sized me up once and spoke that exact statement to me.
-Well, it’s spot on.
-But it’s far from everything.
+Someone sized me up once and spoke that exact statement.
+It’s spot on.
+But it’s far from everything…

 Hi there.
 Eric McKenna here.
 Thanks for your inquiry or curiosity.
-I had 5 different people attempt to write my Bio for this website.
-5 different approaches.
+Five different people attempt to write my Bio for this website.
+Five different approaches.
 All different.
 All interesting.
-In the end, I didn’t like any of them.
+However, in the end, none of the five worked.
 So, I thought I’d give it a go.

 The ERIC MCKENNA PROJECT.
 So, what is EMp?
 Well first, have you see the Boogie Street Studio?
 Did you see it?
 Cool, eh?
 But I’m getting ahead of myself.

-Let me take it back aways to try to explain my goal here with the ERIC MCKENNA PROJECT.
-As I write this, I’m a bit over 50 years old.
-A lifetime Pittsburgh native.
-And I’ve enjoyed one helluva life.
+As the story goes… Currently, I’m a bit over 50 years old.
+A lifetime Pittsburgh native with one helluva life.
 A full life.
 A ‘good run’ as some say.
-And the Universe permitting, hopefully I’ve got much more ahead.
-I’m also an individual who, for as far back as I can remember, wanted my life to move ahead – on my own terms.
+And the Universe permitting, hopefully much more ahead.
+An individual who has always wanted a life – on my terms.
 My way.
-I think some of the early Rock ‘n Roll records played as a young child, and continued to play in my head near every waking minute, encouraged my desire to do things my way.
-This music was driving.
-A bit loud and chock full of tasty lyrical content.
-Much of this content was questioning authority.
-Questioning the way things were.
+Some of the Rock ‘n Roll records played as a young child encouraged a strong desire to do things – my way.
+The music was driving.
+Always loud.
+And full of tasty lyrical contContent which often questioned authority.
+Questioned the status quo.
 Societal norms.
-And daring the listener to reach toward something different.
-And most importantly, this music gave me a sense of empowerment and determination.
-Whether it was the guitar of Jimmy Page, the lyrics of Neil Peart or the vocals stylings of Mr. Johnny Rotten, I was indeed a different kind of kid.
+And daring the listener to reach toward something – different.
+This music gave a sense of empowerment and determination.
+Whether it was the guitar of Jimmy Page, the lyrics of Neil Peart, the vocals stylings of Paul Stanley or the angst of Johnny Rotten, I was indeed a different kind of kid.

-Naturally, early on and often, the big hand of life would slap me back into place.
-Reminding me that life was hard and nothing I wanted was going to be easy.
-And yet, painful or not, I would regroup and wonder still, “Why not my way?”
+Early on and often, the big hand of life would, sometimes viciously, slap me back into place.
+Reminding that life was hard and nothing desired was going to be easy.
+Yet, again and again and again, I’d regroup and wonder, “Why not my way?”

-School certainly wasn’t easy for me.
+Schooling certainly wasn’t easy.
 Ever.
-And quickly, by choice, I was a college dropout.
+And by choice, I was a college dropout.
 And an easy target of scorn from those who thought they knew best.
-However, while I was not a stellar academic student, I did realize I was good student of people.
+While not a stellar academic student, I was student of people.
 Of people’s behavior.
 Their decisions and lifestyles.
-I was, and remain today, a good study of people.
-I’m deeply rooted in my fascination of what makes people ‘tick.’
+Always deeply rooted in a fascination of what makes people ‘tick.’

-This fascination and dare I say, the enjoyment of people, led me to a career in the field of Sales.
-And while my curious ways certainly helped, it was the realization that by blending genuine curiosity with sincerity and helpfulness, I could not only have a successful career but I also could attract new friends as well as an ever growing social circle.
-Not to mention a generally happy existence.
+This fascination and the general enjoyment of people, led to a career in the field of Sales.
+Curious ways certainly helped, however it was the realization that by blending genuine curiosity with sincerity and helpfulness, a successful career was possible.
+As well as attracting friends and an ever growing social circle.
+Not to mention a happy existence.
 And all the while, that constant music soundtrack in my head remained.

-By 1999, the unrelenting wish to live my life on my terms led me to launch Boogie Street Guitars.
+By 1999, the unrelenting wish to live life on my terms led to the launch of Boogie Street Guitars.
 An online-only, worldwide guitar sales and design company.
-For 15 years, BSG took me on a journey I could never have scripted.
-My customers were amazing.
-My vendors were awesome.
-The places I traveled to, the people I met and the music I experienced were all over the top.
-The musicians I had the opportunity to meet and work with were some of my childhood heroes.
+For 15 years, BSG was a journey that could not have been scripted.
+Customers were amazing.
+Vendors were awesome.
+The places traveled, the people met and the music experienced were all over the top.
+Many of the musicians worked with were childhood heroes.
 Including Paul Stanley of KISS.
 And on top of it all – the incredible guitars.
-Thousands and thousands of guitar creations I had a part in.
+Thousands and thousands of guitar creations.
 My designs.
 My way.
 And many of these guitars were created and branded with the Boogie Street label on them.
 It was, at times, overwhelming.
 And very satisfying.
-To say I was fortunate would be an understatement.
+Fortunate, would be an understatement.
 Quite lucky as well.
-And all of this happened for me partly because of my genuine fascination of people.
+And all of this happened partly because of a genuine fascination of people.
 And the diligence to care about them and always remain helpful.
 Almost to a fault.
-To cap off this remarkable era of my life, my two children, Austin Major and Gwendolyn Leigh were born.
-From their birth, through today, the sun rises and sets on these two.
+To cap off this remarkable era, my two children, Austin Major and Gwendolyn Leigh were born.
+From their birth, the sun rises and sets on them.
+They are – everything.

-Like us all, I’ve not been without my share of setbacks and loss.
-And I’ve been profoundly shaped by these events.
-I buried my brother, my only sibling and my best friend, due to drug abuse.
+Like us all, there have been setbacks and loss.
+Being profoundly shaped by these events.
+Buried Brian, my only sibling and best friend, due to drug abuse.
 And I’ve lost many loved ones, friends and business associates along the way.
 There is the pain of two failed marriages.
-And I’ve watched my own parent’s trials as my father suffers with viciousness of Dementia.
-And I’ve faced the challenges of confronting, addressing and coping with my own demons as well.
-Again, like us all, I’ve encountered a good share of deep valleys to go along with the peaks of success along the way.
+And watching my parent’s trials as my father suffers with viciousness of Dementia.
+And there has been the challenges of confronting, addressing and coping with my own demons.
+A share of deep valleys to go along with the peaks of success along the way.

 Today, I’m a Realtor.
-I am still fascinated by people.
-I care deeply about the human condition we all share and I still enjoy being helpful to others.
-I suppose being a Realtor just fits me.
+Still fascinated by people.
+Caring deeply about the human condition we all share and enjoying being helpful to others.
+Being a Realtor just fits me.
 I’m also a radio talk show host.
-My show is The ERIC MCKENNA RADIO PROGRAM which airs weekly.
+The show is The ERIC MCKENNA RADIO PROGRAM which airs weekly.
 It’s a real estate talk show with a variety show bent.
-I’m well over 130 shows completed and I simply love it.
+Well over 150 shows completed and I simply love it.
 Engaging and learning about people and listening to the stories of their lives continues to fascinate.
 Like it always has.
-And I humbly admit, I remain a good study of people.
+And I remain a good study of people.
 And of course, that music soundtrack is still very present in my head.
 Every day.

-The ERIC MCKENNA PROJECT is, in its ‘official’ description: A Pittsburgh based, Video pOdcast series featuring long-form, casual discussions with interesting and accomplished people in their respective fields.
+In 2019, I launched The ERIC MCKENNA PROJECT.
+EMp is, in it’s ‘official’ description: A Pittsburgh based, Video pOdcast series featuring long-form, casual discussions with interesting and accomplished people in their respective fields.
 These discussions are recorded and filmed ‘Live’ at the Boogie Street Studios.

-The PROJECT has no sponsors.
+EMp has no sponsors.
 No advertisements.
 And no commercial breaks.
-We have enlisted the aid of a publicist to administer our guest invitations and receive guest inquiries.
-‘Open genre’ means our guests will be from various fields including but not limited to art, music, film, business, science, technology, education, sports, philanthropy and without question -literature.
+Thus our content is beholden to no one.
+Our small creative advisory board administers our guest invitations and guest inquiries.
+‘Open genre’ means our guests are from various fields including but not limited to art, music, film, business, science, technology, education, sports, philanthropy and without question -literature.
 Personally, I’m drawn to authors.
-To engage an author regarding their work and the story behind their book can be alluring.
-It’s also important to state that our discussions will be ‘guest-driven.’
-Our guests can take the show in the direction they want, in a free flowing exchange of opinions, ideas and of course, stories.
-The Project is truly all about – The Story.
+To engage an author regarding their work and the story behind their book can fascinating.
+Our discussions are ‘guest-driven.’
+Our guests take the show in the direction they want, in a free flowing exchange of opinions, ideas and of course, stories.
+EMp is truly all about – The Story.

-The audio version of our pOdcast is available for download on iTunes, Google Play and literally everywhere else.
-As mentioned prior, we are also professionally filming each show “Live” in the Boogie Street Studio here in Pittsburgh.
-Once produced, you can watch the shows on YouTube, Vimeo and of course here at EricMcKenna.com.
+The audio version of EMp is available for download on iTunes, Google Play and literally everywhere.
+As mentioned prior, we are also professionally filming each show “Live” in the Boogie Street Studio here in downtown Coraopolis, a small town right outside of Pittsburgh.
+Once produced, the shows are on Facebook, YouTube, Vimeo and of course here at EricMcKenna.com.
 We are doing a true ‘Video pOdcast’ series in every sense of the word.
-The Boogie Street Studio serves not only as our show’s video backdrop and our Project’s home but the Studio has been created with a nod to the history of Boogie Street Guitars, with decor and accouterments which create a cool and relaxing vibe for our guests.
-And us as well.
+The Boogie Street Studio serves not only as our show’s video backdrop and the home of EMp but the Studio is a nod to the history of Boogie Street Guitars, with decor and accouterments which create a cool and relaxing vibe for our guests.